liangyuxuan1/vuepress-homepage/docs/about/README.md

 <AboutCard :frontmatter="$page.frontmatter" >

-I am currently a senior student in the School of Physical Sciences, University of Science and Technology of China (USTC).
+I am a senior student in the School of Physical Sciences, University of Science and Technology of China (USTC).
+My major is Photoelectric Information Science and Engineering and I am expected to get my Bachelor of Science degree in Physics in July, 2022.
+Now, I am actively applying to graduate programs in USA and Europe to further my studies.
+My research interests lie in the area of integrating physics and artificial intelligence technologies to solve life and healthcare problems.

 </AboutCard>